-Jacqueline is a senior associate with Spruson & Ferguson Lawyers in the Litigation team.
+Jacqueline is a Special Counsel with Spruson & Ferguson Lawyers in the Litigation team.
 She is a commercial litigator, specialising in intellectual property disputes.

 As a lawyer, registered Australian trade marks attorney and registered Australian and New Zealand patent attorney, Jacqueline has acted in numerous contentious intellectual property matters including large-scale patent disputes and proceedings concerning trade marks, designs, copyright, breach of confidence, misleading or deceptive conduct, passing off, and domain names.